OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:1

-Therefore be imitators of God, as beloved children;
+Be imitators of God, therefore, as dearly loved children;

 ## Ephesians 5:2

-And walk in love, just as Christ also loved us and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.
+and walk in the way of love, just as Christ loved you and gave Himself up for us as a fragrant offering and sacrifice to God.

 ## Ephesians 5:3

-But sexual immorality, or any impurity or greed, must not even be mentioned among you, as is proper among saints;
+But among you there must not be even a hint of sexual immorality, or any kind of impurity, or greed, as is proper among God’s holy people;

 ## Ephesians 5:4

-And there must be no filthiness, or foolish talk, or vulgar joking, which are not fitting, but rather giving of thanks.
+nor should there be any obscenity, foolish talk, or coarse joking, which are out of place, but rather thanksgiving.

 ## Ephesians 5:5

-For this you know with certainty, that no sexually immoral or impure or greedy person, which means an idolater, has an inheritance in the kingdom of Christ and God.
+For of this you can be certain: no immoral, impure, or greedy person—such a person is an idolater—has any inheritance in the kingdom of Christ and God.

 ## Ephesians 5:6

-See that no one deceives you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
+Let no one deceive you with empty words, for because of such things the wrath of God comes upon the disobedient.

 ## Ephesians 5:7

-Therefore do not become partners with them;
+Therefore do not be partners with them;

 ## Ephesians 5:8

-For you were once darkness, but now you are light in the Lord; walk as children of light
+for you were once darkness, but now you are light in the Lord.
+Live as children of light

 ## Ephesians 5:9

-(For the fruit of the light consists in all goodness, righteousness, and truth),
+(for the fruit of the light consists of all goodness, righteousness, and truth),

 ## Ephesians 5:10

-As you try to learn what is pleasing to the Lord.
+and try to learn what pleases the Lord.

 ## Ephesians 5:11

-Do not participate in the useless deeds of darkness, but instead even expose them;
+Have nothing to do with the fruitless deeds of darkness, but rather expose them;

 ## Ephesians 5:12

-For it is disgraceful even to speak of the things which are done by them in secret.
+for it is shameful even to mention what the disobedient do in secret.

 ## Ephesians 5:13

-But all things become visible when they are exposed by the light, for everything that becomes visible is light.
+But everything exposed by the light becomes visible, for everything that is illuminated becomes a light.

 ## Ephesians 5:14

-For this reason it says,
+This is why it is said:

 > “Wake up, you who are sleeping,
 > And arise from the dead,